Thus Spoke Zarathustra: Kaufmann (1954) and Hollingdale (1961)

-Oxford University Press
+21st-century translations

 Parkes (2005)

 Graham Parkes describes his own 2005 translation as trying to convey the musicality of the text.

 Del Caro (2006)

-In 2006, Cambridge University Press published a translation by Adrian Del Caro, edited by Robert Pippin.
+In 2006, Cambridge University Press published a translation by Adrian Del Caro (edited by Del Caro and Robert Pippin); this edition aims to restore the original versification of Nietzsche's text and "capture its poetic brilliance", in the words of the publisher.